Before the exam

 During the exam

 Do not communicate in any way with other students.
-Do not to draw attention to yourself by looking at other students or around the room.
-The supervisors will not allow you to leave:
+Don't draw attention to yourself by looking around the room or at other students.
+The supervisors won't allow you to leave:

 - until one hour after the exam has started

 If you enter an exam on the wrong day or at the wrong time, you need to remain there for one hour after the exam starts.
 You won't get extra time if you turn up at the wrong time or place.